jsiek/denotational_semantics/agda/README.md

   Proves adequacy of CBV model with respect to CBV reduction to WHNF.
   Also proves that denotational equality implies contextual equivalence.

+* `AdequacyISWIM`

+  Proves adequacy of ISWIM's model with respect to ISWIM reduction to a value (literal or lambda abstraction).
+Also proves that denotational equality implies contextual equivalence.